numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 We review some of the rejected alternatives here.

-**Use a type that defines ``__mul__`` as matrix multiplication:** As discussed above (`Background: What's wrong with the status quo?`_), this has been tried this for many years via the ``numpy.matrix`` type (and its predecessors in Numeric and numarray).
+**Use a type that defines __mul__ as matrix multiplication:** As discussed above (`Background: What's wrong with the status quo?`_), this has been tried this for many years via the ``numpy.matrix`` type (and its predecessors in Numeric and numarray).
 The result is a strong consensus among experienced numerical programmers that ``numpy.matrix`` should essentially never be used, because of the problems caused by having conflicting duck types for arrays.
+(Of course one could then argue we should *only* define ``__mul__`` to be matrix multiplication, but then we'd have the same problem with elementwise multiplication.)
 There have been several pushes to remove ``numpy.matrix`` entirely; the only argument against this has come from educators who find that its problems are outweighed by the need to provide a simple and clear mapping between mathematical notation and code for novices (see `Transparent syntax is especially crucial for non-expert programmers`_).
 But, of course, starting out newbies with a dispreferred syntax and then expecting them to transition later causes its own problems.
+This solution is worse than the disease.

-**Add a new ``@`` (or whatever) operator that has some other meaning in general Python, and then overload it in numeric code:** This was the approach proposed by PEP 211, which suggested defining ``@`` to be the equivalent of ``itertools.product``.
+**Add a new @ (or whatever) operator that has some other meaning in general Python, and then overload it in numeric code:** This was the approach proposed by PEP 211, which suggested defining ``@`` to be the equivalent of ``itertools.product``.
 The problem with this is